Methodology

 2) Where baselines come from

-A 300-account sample is a practical balance between speed and signal stability.
-For anomaly rates above 20%, that sample size provides useful confidence at roughly the 95% level for directional detection, while keeping query costs bounded.
-Larger samples can improve precision, but 300 is usually enough to identify whether a repo is likely typical versus visibly unusual on these specific metrics.
+For anomaly rates above 20%, a 200-account sample provides useful confidence for directional detection.
+Larger samples improve precision, which is why our $9 Full Report expands the audit to a 1,000-account sample and evaluates deeper metadata (like fork-to-star ratios and 1-year commit histories).
+However, 200 is usually enough to identify whether a repo is likely typical versus visibly unusual on basic metrics.

 4) Known limitations